 Despite my work around the house, trying the language, frequent bowing (yes!) and even converting to Catholicism, my efforts were never enough.
 I was constantly criticized.
 I was told I needed to cook and clean more, that I didn’t know the language well enough and needed to go to church (especially confession) more frequently.

 There came a point when I realized I’d never measure up to their high standards.
 I wasn’t Asian and nothing I could do would change this.
 Hardly a day passed without a complaint that brought me to tears.
 They resented me and I them.
 Bitterly, I stopped putting in as much of an effort.
 They failed to treat me with respect and accept me for who I was.
 I never asked for so much from my husband so why was so much expected from me?
-This was the central theme of many arguments that I had with my husband.
+This was the central theme of many arguments (and trust me there were many) we had.

 A year passed and we got married.
 Our wedding day was filled with one bad omen after another.